 Australia, West Papua and Papua New Guinea formed a continent that geographers call Sahul.
 The rest of Indonesia, west of Lombok, on the other side of the Wallace line, with its tigers, rhinos and elephants is part of Sunda and is closely allied with the rest of Asia.
 Eastern Indonesia has strong and unmistakable biogeographic links with Australia.

 New Guinea including West Papua was originally a northern peninsula of Australia.
 Both areas have largely Australian fauna and flora.
 Egg-laying mannals such as echidnas, marsupials such as kangaroos and cuscus, birds like bower birds, cockatoos and birds of paradise, and reptiles such as skinks and side-necked tortoises are common.
 Amongst the plants lillipilli, eucalypts and melaleuca, are all testimony to ancient links with Australia.
 There is even a close relative of the Huon Pine growing in the mountains of West Papua and some of the indigenous Melanesian people of West Papua have recently claimed to have seen an animal resembling the Thylacine inhabiting mountainous areas.

 The Settlement of Australia

 Whenever settlement began movement must have been through the archipelago to the north.
-It probably began around 70,000 years before the present.
+It probably began at least 70,000 years before the present.